Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 This repository contains the scripts used for comparing Foldseek and Reseek for the structure-based domain annotation task.
+You require the following libraries for this benchmarking:
+* Pandas (version 2.2.2)
+* Polars (version 1.0.0)

 To start, make sure that both reseek, foldseek, and mmseqs have been added to